It’s time for the next instalment of our cream making recipes, this one using emulsifying wax.

 Pros to this cream include that it is simple and potentially quite cheap to make, it doesn’t involve any special equipment, just a few bowls and a whisk, and it is more stable than the cream without emulsifiers which can tend to sweat when exposed to temperature fluctuations.

 Cons are that it is not completely natural and can sometimes tend to leave a slight residue behind when massaged into the skin.
+With this recipe it’s important to use a preservative because it has a high water content and will potentially go off quite quickly.

 This recipe will make about about half the quantity of the last one incase you didn’t want to experiment with quite such a large amount.